awslabs/graphstorm/docs/source/graph-construction/gs-processing/example.rst

 Run a GPartition job locally
 ---------------------------
 While :ref:`GPartition<gpartition_index>` is designed to run on a multi-machine cluster, you can run GPartition job locally for the example.
-Once you have completed previous installation and GSProcessing example, you can proceed to run the GPartition example.
+Once you have completed the installation and GSProcessing example, you can proceed to run the GPartition.

-Assuming your working directory is ``graphstorm``, you can use the following command to run the processing job locally:
+Assuming your working directory is ``graphstorm``, you can use the following command to run the partition job locally:

 .. code:: bash